Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Discussion

-Plotting the WER as a function of the number of iterations shows that the WER might even decrease further after $2000$ iterations.
-However, with the already long calculation time, it would not typically be efficient to run for more iterations.
-Instead, one would rather try modifying other audio files to obtain a specific target transcription.
+\textbf{End-to-end ASR systems.} End-to-end ASR systems differ wide\-ly from the hybrid ASR systems used in this paper.
+However, the proposed attack only requires the possibility for backpropagation from the output to the input of the recognition network, and can therefore be applied to end-to-end systems.
+A simulated version of a similar attack with RIRs has been shown by Qin~\etal~\cite{qin-19-robust}.
+An adaptation of this attack is, therefore, most likely transferable to end-to-end ASR systems in the real world.

 \textbf{Black-Box Attack.} In a black-box scenario, the attacker has no access to the ASR system.
-However, even for this more challenging attack, it has been shown that it is possible to calculate adversarial examples, with the caveat that humans can perceive the hidden transcription if they are made aware of it.
+However, even for this more challenging attack, it has been shown that it is possible to calculate adversarial examples, with the caveat that humans can perceive the hidden transcription if they are made aware of it~\cite{chen-2020-devil}.
 The proposed approach is not easy to apply to black-box adversarial examples like commercial ASR systems such as Amazon's Alexa.
 Nevertheless, it should be feasible to use a similar approach in combination with a parameter-stealing attack~\cite{ilyas2017query,papernot2016transferability,tramer2016stealing,papernot2017blackbox,wang-18-hyperparameters}.
-Once the attacker is able to rebuild her own system, which reassembles the black-box system, the proposed algorithm can be used with that system as well.
+Once the attacker can rebuild their own system, which reassembles the black-box system, the proposed algorithm can be used with that system as well.

 \textbf{Countermeasures.} To effectively prevent adversarial attacks, an ASR system needs either some kind of detection mechanism or needs to be hardened against adversarial examples.
 The detection of adversarial examples for known attacks might be feasible.
 However, no guarantees can be given against novel attacks in the long term.
 For this, it is necessary to build the ASR system to be adversarial-example-robust, \eg by mimicking the human perception of speech similar to images encoded in JPEG format~\cite{bafna-2018-fourier}.
 One step in this direction can be to focus the ASR system on only those signal components that are perceptible to the human listener and thus carry semantic information.
-However, even in that case, it will still be possible to create adversarial examples, but with the limitation that the perturbations are moved to time-frequency areas of the audio that are actually perceivable by humans and can therefore serve to alert listeners.